-Premiering at this year’s Toronto International Film Festival is the film Cantinflas, an ambitious biopic on the life of the Mexican comedian, and in particular on his short-lived burst of stardom in the English-speaking world playing the lead role in the film Around the World in Eighty Days (1956), one of the few films in English in which he appeared.
-Although this new film, directed by Sebastián del Amo, has met with a mixed reception, with accusations of “malinchismo” (the Mexican word for the cultural inferiority complex that tends to assume the superiority of all things foreign over anything Mexican) due to its casting of a Spaniard instead of a Mexican in the title role, it is to be hoped that the international success of Cantinflas will awaken renewed interest in the work of this great comedian, satirist and social commentator.
+A milestone in recent Mexican cinema is the film Cantinflas, an ambitious biopic on the life of the Mexican comedian, and in particular on his short-lived burst of stardom in the English-speaking world playing the lead role in the film Around the World in Eighty Days (1956), one of the few films in English in which he appeared.
+Although this film, directed by Sebastián del Amo, met with a mixed reception at the time of its release in 2014, with accusations of “malinchismo” (the Mexican word for the cultural inferiority complex that tends to assume the superiority of all things foreign over anything Mexican) due to its casting of a Spaniard (Óscar Jaenada) instead of a Mexican in the title role, the international success of Cantinflas sparked a renewed interest in the work of this great comedian, satirist and social commentator in recent years.

 “There you have it, Your Honour.
 It’s neither one nor the other, but rather the complete opposite.”